 - Nova Scotia guidebook from Lonely Planet; I LOVED this guidebook for my trip

-I also highly recommend equipping your Nova Scotia road trip with a GPS.
+I also highly recommend a GPS for your Cape Breton road trip.
 It saved us so many headaches.
 Rural driving is generally peaceful and relaxing, except when you can’t find a road sign!
 We love our Garmin GPS.

 You may also like: